billie66/tech_doc/ubuntu/server/whenever.md

     $ cd /apps/my-great-project
     $ whenever -s "environment=development"

-This will set your cron jobs runnint environment.
+This will set your cron jobs running environment.
 Run `whenever --help` for a complete list of options.

+#### crontab command

+    crontab -l      # list cron jobs created by user crontab -e      # edit crontab file of login user

+In default, the output result of cron jobs will be sent to mailbox of login user.
+The mailbox path is /var/spool/mail/username.